Top 26 small business ideas to get started for Students in 2022

 11. Start a pet business

 The pet industry is full of opportunities for small business ideas.
-And it's an industry worth over $100 billion, so there's a lot of demand for it.
-Your pet business could be product- or service-based: selling accessories, food, and toys or offering grooming, walking, or training expertise.
+It's an industry worth over $100 billion, so there's a lot of demand for it.
+Your pet business could be product—or service-based: selling accessories, food, and toys or offering grooming, walking, or training expertise.

 Perkie Prints manufactures custom-printed pet products, from clothing to framed prints, plus fun projects.